BracketSpace/Notification/readme.txt

 = [Next] =

 * [Added] HTML Settings field.
+* [Added] Notification hash column in the Notification table.
 * [Changed] Some of the settings to HTML field instead of the Message field.
 * [Fixed] Broken Import/Export sections.